djacob65/odam-datapackage/README.md

 <center><a href="images/ODAM-datapackage.png"><img src="images/ODAM-datapackage.png" align="center" width="600" ></a></center>
 <br><br>

-This repository is a part of the ODAM project.
+This repository is a part of the ODAM software suite.
 See <a href="https://inrae.github.io/odam-docs/">ODAM - Deployment and User's Guide</a> for more details.

 ### Frictionless Data Specifications
 * http://specs.frictionlessdata.io/